-(3) A Fitch rating outlook encompasses a one-to-two year horizon as to the likely ratings direction.
+(3) A Fitch rating outlook indicates the direction a rating is likely to move over a one- to two-year period.

 We cannot assure you that the ratings set forth above will remain in effect for any given period of time or that one or more of these ratings will not be lowered or withdrawn entirely by a rating agency.
 We note that these credit ratings are included for informational purposes and are not recommendations to buy, sell or hold our securities and may be revised or withdrawn at any time by the rating agency.
 Each rating should be evaluated independently of any other rating.
 Any future reduction or withdrawal of one or more of our credit ratings could have a material adverse impact on our ability to obtain short- and longterm financing, the cost of such financings and the execution of our commercial strategies.